oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 **Invalid API Key** | Invalid API Key
 **Restricted Access** | User does not have access to the payment link

-## Displaying Payment Checkout Page on Frontend
+## Pop!: Seamless Payment Experience

-Displaying our payment checkout page on your front-end web environment is now made easier than ever.
+With Pop!, displaying our payment checkout page on your front-end web environment is now made easier than ever.
 Our payment checkout offers a seamless user experience in a way that can be catered to your UI needs.

 This section covers a demonstration and a snippet code on how to display a payment checkout page in 4 styles/locations: Center, Right, Left, and Slide Right.

-### Displaying Payment Checkout Page at the Center of Your Website
+### Pop! - Center

 ```jsx
 import React from 'react';